 Some of the best beaches in Paros are:

-- Santa Maria: Beautiful beach near Naoussa with umbrellas and bars.
+- Santa Maria: beautiful beach near Naoussa, with umbrellas and bars.
 It has golden sand and crystal-clear waters.

-- Marcello: Large beach with sand, clear blue waters, overlooking Parikia.
+- Marcello: large beach with sand, clear blue waters, overlooking Parikia.
 It has amenities like umbrellas and has a cafe, beach bar and water sports facilities.

-Sightseeing and activities in Paros
+Sightseeing in Paros

 The whole island of Paros is an attraction!
 You can just get lost in the picturesque alleys and admire the houses with the traditional Cycladic architecture.
 Paros is also known for its beautiful natural landscapes.

-Some suggestions on sightseeing in Paros are:
+Our suggestions on natural and cultural sights to see in Paros are:

-- Panagia Ekatontapyliani Church
+- Panagia Ekatontapiliani Church

-- the Frankish Castle of Parikia
+- The Frankish Castle in Parikia

-- the Venetian Castle of Naoussa
+- The Venetian Castle in Naoussa

-- the Folklore Museum of Naoussa
+- The History and Folklore Museum of Naoussa

-- the ancient quarry of Paros
+- The ancient quarry of Paros

-- the Mycenaean acropolis at Koukounaries
+- The Mycenaean acropolis at Koukounaries

-- the valley with butterflies
+- The valley with butterflies

-- the cave of Antiparos
+- The cave of Antiparos

 Nightlife in Paros